On the Gap Between Separating Words and Separating Their Reversals: Results

 \subsection{The Regular Language $G_k$}

-\begin{definition} For a regular language $L \subseteq \Sigma^*$, we define $\stc(L)$ to be the minimum number of states needed for a DFA to accept $L$.
-This concept has been studied for a long time; see, for example, \cite{maslov1970estimates, YuZS92, YuZS94}. \end{definition}

 In this subsection, we introduce the regular language $G_k \subseteq \Sets{1,2}^*$, which has some interesting characteristics.
-For all $k \in \N$, we have $\stc(G_k^R) = O(k)$, but $\stc(G_k) \geq 2^k$.
-Languages like $G_k$, having low state complexity but with reversal having high state complexity, have been defined before \cite{reverseGaoKY12a, reverseJiraskova08, reverseSebej10} but are not quite appropriate for our purposes.
-As proven later in Lemma \ref{lem:two}, there exists $z_k \in G_k$ such that if a DFA with less than $2^k$ states accepts $z_k$, then it should also accept a word in $\Sets{1,2}^* - G_k$.
-This, together with Lemma \ref{lem:blueberry}, helps us construct the desired words in Theorem \ref{th:main}.
+For all $k \in \N$, there exists a DFA with $O(k)$ states that accepts $G_k^R$, while no DFA with less than $2^k$ states accepts $G_k$.
+Similar regular languages that also have these two characteristics have been defined before \cite{reverseGaoKY12a, reverseJiraskova08, reverseSebej10} but are not quite appropriate for our purposes.
+Another characteristic of $G_k$ is that, as proven later in Lemma \ref{lem:17}, there exists $z_k \in G_k$ such that if a DFA with less than $2^k$ states accepts $z_k$, then it should also accept some string in $\Sets{1,2}^* - G_k$.
+This, together with Lemma \ref{lem:9}, helps us construct the desired strings in Theorem \ref{th:main}.
+Recall that $\N$ denotes the set of positive integers.